HOW TO FIND A GOOD GUITAR TEACHER

 Since a person doesn’t need any kind of degree or training to teach guitar lessons, there are a lot of guitar teachers out there.
 Guitar lessons require an investment of money, time, and energy, so take your time to find the best teacher for you.

 Most private guitar teachers set their own rates, schedules, and policies.
-Since you will need to learn how each teacher runs her/his studio, the phone interview gives you the opportunity to get the information you need and to observe how each teacher answers your questions, so you get feel for each teacher’s style and personality.
+Since you will need to learn how each teacher runs her/his studio, the interview gives you the opportunity to get the information you need and to observe how each teacher answers your questions, so you get feel for each teacher's style and personality.

-The phone interview can help you determine if you like the communication style of each teacher.
+The interview can also help you determine if you like the communication style of each teacher.
 If a teacher cannot sufficiently answer your questions during the interview, she/he probably would not be able to sufficiently explain what makes a G7 chord different from a G chord.

 1. What is your education background?